Kofun period: Toraijin

-Korean migration
+Influential immigrants

+Some of the many immigrants that had significant influence in Kofun period Japan included Wani, Yuzuki no Kimi and Achi no Omi, the founders of Kawachinofumi clan/Kawachinoaya clan, Hata clan and Yamatonoaya clan, respectively.
+Despite being ethnically similar, many immigrants from Baekje and Silla had arrived in Japan during Emperor Ōjin's reign carrying separate identities and foreign deities such as the kami Inari.

-Some of the many Korean immigrants who settled in Japan beginning in the 4th century were the progenitors of Japanese clans.
+Other immigrants who settled in Japan beginning in the 4th century were the progenitors of Japanese clans.
 According to Kojiki and Nihon Shoki, the oldest record of a Silla immigrant is Amenohiboko: a legendary prince of Silla who settled in Japan at the era of Emperor Suinin, possibly during the 3rd or 4th centuries.

 Baekje and Silla sent their princes as hostages to the Yamato court in exchange for military support.
 King Muryeong of Baekje was born in Kyushu (筑紫) of Japan as the child of a hostage in 462, and left a son in Japan who was an ancestor of the minor-noble Yamato no Fubito (和史, "Scribes of Yamato") clan.
 According to the Shoku Nihongi (続日本紀), Yamato no Fubito's relative (Takano no Niigasa) was a 10th-generation descendant of King Muryeong of Baekje who was chosen as a concubine for Emperor Kōnin and was the mother of Emperor Kanmu.
 In 2001, Emperor Akihito confirmed his ancient royal Korean heritage through Emperor Kanmu.